Safeguarding changes using the plan-execute pattern

 }

-To actually apply these changes, we define an interface that will represent the database.
+To actually execute these changes, we define an interface that will represent the database.
 We keep it simple and do not use any batch updates/inserts here.

 type Repo interface {